On-demand fitness “a home run” for field sales

-A world renown pharmaceutical company producing a COVID-19 vaccine piloted Wellbeats with employees at two locations when the pandemic struck and their fitness centers, managed by a third-party provider, closed.
+A world renowned pharmaceutical company producing a COVID-19 vaccine piloted Wellbeats with employees at two locations when the pandemic struck and their fitness centers, managed by a third-party provider, closed.

 “The company asked our team to expand our services from 1,000 employees to the entire U.S. population,” says Ryan, manager of the fitness centers.
 Adding the field staff increased their reach to 14,000 employees.